 In the Service Principal section, the user can add multiple Service Principals of the same tenant or different tenants

-Once the Service Principal is associated, create the Composite Application to group all the resources of multiple subscriptions and tenants into a single container.
-Now users can leverage various operational and support capabilities offered by Composite Applications.
-Below described some of the key capabilities of Composite Applications.
+Once the Service Principal is associated, create the Business Application to group all the resources of multiple subscriptions and tenants into a single container.
+Now users can leverage various operational and support capabilities offered by Business Applications.
+Below described some of the key capabilities of Business Applications.

-Service Map will help users visualize how the entities in a composite application relate to each other.
-This serves as a physical representation of the architecture, the user can derive relationships between the entities that constitute the composite application.
+Service Map will help users visualize how the entities in a business application relate to each other.
+This serves as a physical representation of the architecture, the user can derive relationships between the entities that constitute the business application.
 It provides a clean dashboard with a full application view and displays the state of each entity based on its monitoring configuration.

 Bring the Entities to the Board